-If you have been reading my blog post this week, you are aware of my father’s recent, unexpected passing.
-In the 10 days since his death, I have, through necessity, reviewed many of his files and notes.
-Through reflection, I have also surveyed many of the notes and articles that he would regularly mail to me on a variety of subjects, although mostly about investing, leadership and tax strategies.
+As I shared in this blog post, my father unexpected passed away.
+In the 10 days after his death, I reviewed many of his files and notes.
+Through reflection, I also surveyed many of the notes and articles that he would regularly mail to me on a variety of subjects, although mostly about investing, leadership and tax strategies.

 Despite being 81, my father was extremely articulate about finance, business and sports.
 In addition, he played golf, tennis, or walked every day, and up to the last day of his passing, and he never missed a Saturday night mass.

 How did he stay so sharp and active?
 Beyond the commitment to physical fitness, it came down to 2 specific habits.